 We aim to provide a response within 10 working days; we can provide a priority search at one to two days turnaround at double the total charge (£140 (+VAT) minimum charge).
 This is, however, dependent on staffing levels.

 Fees are normally waived for private researchers, students and occasionally in other circumstances.

 If your enquiry is related to planning or development, please contact the Herefordshire Archaeology's Archaeological Advisor, to discuss your project, on 01432 383350.

-In 1983, the former Hereford City Council made a Designation Order for the historic core of Hereford, to define it as an Area of Archaeological Importance (under the 1979 Ancient Monuments and Archaeological Areas Act).
+In 1983, the Hereford City Council made a Designation Order to define the historic core of Hereford, as an Area of Archaeological Importance (under the 1979 Ancient Monuments and Archaeological Areas Act).
 The Hereford Area of Archaeological Importance (AAI) encompasses the whole zone within the medieval walls of the city, together with some of the early suburbs and former monastic precincts.

 Herefordshire Council, has the responsibility for ensuring that everyone living, or working, or otherwise carrying out any activities within the designated Area know of its existence, and complies with the regulations affecting it.
 Herefordshire Archaeology, is responsible for determining what archaeological works might be required in response to receipt of Operations Notices.
 It is also the service which, if necessary, is authorised to inspect, to record or to excavate sites.
 It can also authorise other archaeological organisations to carry out investigations in its place.

 It is an offence under the Act to undertake any operations within a designated Area of Archaeological Importance which may disturb the ground, or flood any site, or tip upon any site, without giving the administering Authority six weeks notice of the commencement of those operations.

 Any groundwork within designated Scheduled Monument is prohibited without the express permission from Historic England, this includes metal detecting.
 Permission can be sort by contacting Historic England and obtaining a SMC.